13 Safety Tips For Floods

 If you have reason to believe that water will get into your home, turn off the electricity.
 If you don’t and the water reaches the level of the electric outlets, you could easily get electrocuted.
 Some warning signs might be sparks or strange sounds like crackling, popping, or buzzing.

 Critters that have been flooded out of their homes may seek shelter in yours.
+Mosquitoes and their diseases will be on the rise as flood waters increase their population and victims (food).
+Use insect repellent, mosquito netting or stay inside air conditioned buildings if possible.
 Snakes, raccoons, insects, and other refugees may decide your residence is now their territory.
 Human intruders may also be interested to see what valuables you left behind.

 Watch Your Step